Orkney Magic: Beautiful Binscarth Woods

 Our first stop after landing at Stromness by ferry was to unload our bags at our accommodation in Kirkwall.
 We then planned to hop straight back into the car to begin our Orkney sightseeing.

-We already had numerous points marked up to see and a nagging doubt that we’d be able to fit everything in over the next three days while visiting Orkney.
+We already had numerous points marked up to see and a nagging doubt that we’d be able to fit everything in over the next three days in Orkney.

 Binscarth-Woods-path-